aahilgert/UserFeedback/README.rst

 =====
-user_feedback
+django_user_feedback
 =====

-user_feedback is a simple Django app to collect and store user feedback.
+django_user_feedback is a simple Django app to collect and store user feedback.

 Quick start
 -----------